CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 need more control over the output, you can run the pipeline one step at a time.
 See :ref:`step-by-step-workflows`.

-* snplist.txt : contains a combined list of the SNP positions across all samples in a single unified SNP list file identifing the positions and sample names where SNPs were called.
+* ``snplist.txt`` : contains a list of the high-confidence SNP positions identified by the phase 1 SNP caller (VarScan) in at least one of the samples.
+These are the only positions where the consensus caller subsequently looks for SNPs in all samples.
+The consensus caller often finds SNPs at the same  positions in other samples, and those additional SNPs are not listed in the snplist.txt file.
+While the snplist.txt file has an accurate list of SNP positions, it does not contain the final list of samples having SNPs at those positions.
+If you need the final set of SNPs per sample, you should not use the snplist.txt file.
+  Instead, refer to the snpma.fasta file or the snpma.vcf file.

-* consensus.fasta : for each sample, the consensus base call at the positions where SNPs were previously detected in any of the samples.
+* ``consensus.fasta`` : for each sample, the consensus base calls at the high-confidence positions where SNPs were detected in any of the samples.

-* consensus.vcf : for each sample, the VCF file of snps called, as well as failed snps at the positions where SNPs were previously detected in any of the samples.
+* ``consensus.vcf`` : for each sample, the VCF file of SNPs called, as well as failed SNPs at the high-confidence positions where SNPs were detected in any of the samples.

-* snpma.fasta : the SNP matrix containing the consensus base for each of the samples at the positions where SNPs were called in any of the samples.
+* ``snpma.fasta`` : the SNP matrix containing the consensus base for each of the samples at the high-confidence positions where SNPs were identified in any of the samples.
 The matrix contains one row per sample and one column per SNP position.
 Non-SNP positions are not included in the matrix.
 The matrix is formatted as a fasta file, with each sequence (all of identical length) corresponding to the SNPs in the correspondingly named sequence.

-* snpma.vcf : contains the merged multi-sample VCF file identifying the positions and snps for all samples.
+* ``snpma.vcf`` : contains the merged multi-sample VCF file identifying the positions and snps for all samples.

-* referenceSNP.fasta : a fasta file containing the reference sequence bases at all the SNP locations.
+* ``referenceSNP.fasta`` : a fasta file containing the reference sequence bases at all the SNP locations.

-* metrics : for each sample, contains the size of the sample, number of reads, alignment rate, pileup depth, and number of SNPs found.
+* ``metrics`` : for each sample, contains the size of the sample, number of reads, alignment rate, pileup depth, and number of SNPs found.

-* metrics.tsv : a tab-separated table of metrics for all samples containing the size of the samples, number of reads, alignment rate, pileup depth, and number of SNPs found.
+* ``metrics.tsv`` : a tab-separated table of metrics for all samples containing the size of the samples, number of reads, alignment rate, pileup depth, and number of SNPs found.

-* error.log : a summary of errors detected during SNP Pipeline execution
+* ``error.log`` : a summary of errors detected during SNP Pipeline execution

 .. _all-in-one-script-label: